MLIR

 'tensor' Dialect

 The tensor dialect is intended to hold core tensor creation and manipulation ops, which are not strongly associated with any particular other dialect or domain abstraction.
-The primary smoke test of this is ops that make sense for any tensor element type.
+The aim for ops in this dialect is that they make sense for any tensor element type.
+When this is not the case, the op is left to live in other dialects.
+Examples of element types that could be supported by the tensor dialect include:

 • representing large, dense aggregations of primitive types, suitable for high-performance numerical computing.